- Small Business Blog

 5. Invoice financing and factoring

 You may have no revenue right now, but with abundant outstanding invoices, you could likely qualify for invoice financing or factoring.
-Your outstanding client invoices – which will form your future revenue – will typically be the basis of your loan.
+Your outstanding client invoices, which form your future revenue, will typically be the basis of your loan.

-Invoice financing is when a lender advances you around 80% of your outstanding invoices.
+Invoice financing is when a lender advances you around 80% of the aggregate dollar amount of your outstanding invoices.
 You’ll generally get the remaining 20% once the client repays their invoice, minus the lender’s fee.

 On the other hand, invoice factoring isn’t exactly a loan.
 Instead, you’ll sell your unpaid invoices at a discounted rate to a factoring company.
 This company will then take over your collections process and keep the money from your invoices.